lingtalfi/nullos-admin/README.md

 the functional purpose of identifying the target row(s) in actions such as edit and delete.

 The query part is the rest of the query.
+It uses the %s symbol as a placeholder for the select expression (the php sprintf function is used).

 Don't bother with the order by and limit clauses, they are added automatically by DataTable.